developer-zebra/developer-zebra-site/src/ekd/1-2/guide/usage/index.md

 ### Delete a Key

 1. In the layout that contains the key to be deleted, **double-click on the the key to be deleted**; the selected key is surrounded by a dotted red line.
-3. **Press the “Delete” key on the host computer’s keyboard**.
+2. **Press the “Delete” key on the host computer’s keyboard**.
 A confirmation dialog appears.
-4. **Click “Yes”** on the confirmation dialog to delete.
+3. **Click “Yes”** on the confirmation dialog to delete.

 ### Clear a Layout
 1. In the layout to be cleared, **Click the red “Clear Layout” button**.
-3. **Click “Yes”** to confirm the deletion of all layout elements.
+2. **Click “Yes”** to confirm the deletion of all layout elements.

-> Data for custom layout(s) and key-value assignment(s) is stored in the key layout definition file, a single encrypted file on the development host computer.
-To deploy, simply push this file to the desired mobile device(s) and activate custom layouts through application intents.
-Layouts are available immediately upon deployment.<br> **Deployment instructions follow below**.

 -----